 Once you're used to it, this is the fastest method.
 However, the yarn forming the central circle doesn't look quite as spiffy as when scrap yarn is used, because this method induces a little bit of additional torque on the yarn.
 (At least, it does when I do it.
 This could be a peculiarity of my less-than-orthodox left-handed knitting style.)
 Also, lots of people seem to have trouble figuring out how to do this, so be forewarned that it does require some thinking.

-You'll need some yarn and a circular needle which can coil twice 'round a circle (the way they're conventionally used requires that they coil only once 'round a circle).
+You'll need some yarn and a circular needle that can coil twice 'round a circle (the way they're conventionally used requires that they coil only once 'round a circle).
 Make a slip knot and slip it over one point of your needle.
 Grab the point in your right hand and hold the knot so it doesn't slide away.
 Bend the needle so that the other point is (a) pointing to the left (b) in front of the point with the slipknot (c) in front of the yarn.
 Now, using the cable instead of a piece of scrap yarn, do stranded cast-on.
 (Online instructions can be found on YouTube by Cat Bordhi---note that to be mathematically correct, you'll need to omit her last yo in order to have an odd number of stitches---or on Eunny Jang's blog.
 Printed instructions for stranded cast-on can be found in June Hemmons Hiatt's The Principles of Knitting, p.
 138; in Mary Thomas's Knitting Book, p.
 66, it's called invisible cast-on.)
 The number of stitches you cast on will be the number in the central circle of the Möbius band, which is roughly half the number of stitches on the boundary of the Möbius band.
 Pull the yarn to the front, so that it's coming toward you from behind the cable (not the point of the needle).
 This will ensure that you end up with an odd number of stitches, which is necessary for the whole seed stitch thing to work out correctly.